-In its draft June 30, 2021 Actuarial Valuation on page 9, Segal comments that the statutory funding method calls for contributions in fiscal year 2022 that are insufficient to reduce the unfunded actuarial liability.
-In the same report on pages 14 through 17, Segal also demonstrates the implications of the statutory funding amounts on the growth of the unfunded actuarial liability.
+In its draft June 30, 2022 Actuarial Valuation on pages 15 through 18, Segal demonstrates the implications of the statutory funding amounts on the growth of the unfunded actuarial liability.
 With support of the TRS Board, Segal reports on an alternative funding policy that they consider adequate and refers to this method as the Board-Adopted Actuarial Funding Policy.
-Using this methodology, the State's contribution amount would be \$9,101,633,224 for FY 2023.
-While we concur with Segal's recommendations and demonstration of an alternative funding approach, we do not believe that requesting the nearly \$9 billion in State contributions for FY 2023 is plausible.
-We would seek to modify this recommended funding policy to one that ramps up towards full funding in a manner that is plausible.
+We note that this policy meets the requirements of a Reasonable Actuarially Determined Contribution and will satisfy the requirement effective in 2023 to calculate and disclose a Reasonable Actuarially Determined Contribution (ADC).
+Using this methodology, the State's contribution amount would be \$9,590,116,087 for FY 2024.
+While we concur with Segal's recommendations and demonstration of a Reasonable ADC, we do not believe that requesting the nearly \$10 billion in State contributions for FY 2024 is plausible.
+There are other funding policies that would also meet the requirements of a Reasonable ADC, and we would seek to modify this methodology to one that starts with a contribution that is plausible and targets 100% funding within a reasonable period.

-The method Segal calls the Board-Adopted Actuarial Funding Policy is described in Section 2 beginning on page 39 of their Actuarial Valuation Report with the cost developed on page 39.
+The method Segal calls the Board-Adopted Actuarial Funding Policy is described in Section 2 beginning on page 42 of their Actuarial Valuation Report with the cost developed on page 43.
 The method includes the following provisions:

 - The use of the Entry Age Normal Method (EAN) instead of the Projected Unit Credit (PUC) method.
-This is the same method required for the GASB Nos.
-67 and 68 disclosures.
 Actuarial methods differ in how they allocate the cost of benefits over a participant's lifetime.
 PUC, which is called for in the statutory contribution determination, determines the cost of benefits at the participant's attained age.
 Therefore, as a participant gets older and the anticipated benefits are discounted over a decreasing period from expected retirement to attained age, their cost-the normal cost-will increase.
 With a large group and stable population, the actual normal costs don't necessarily increase because the average age of the population remains constant.
 Under EAN, the normal cost is determined as a level percent of pay from age at entry into the system to normal retirement.
-This method typically provides a more stable cost as a percent of pay and is the same method adopted by GASB for the Statement 67 and 68 disclosures. - The unfunded liability under the Board-Adopted Actuarial Funding Policy is amortized over 20 years on an increasing basis, with the annual payments scheduled to increase by 2.0%.
+This method typically provides a more stable cost as a percent of pay and is the same method required by GASB for Statement 67 and 68 disclosures. - The unfunded liability under the Board-Adopted Actuarial Funding Policy is amortized over 20 years with the annual payments scheduled to increase by 2.0%.
 The rate of 2.0% is to reflect, according to Segal, the expected State revenue growth rate.
 This assumption should be documented, and a reference cited for the source in the valuation report, as well as an explanation of why revenue growth is expected to be lower than inflation.
 Amortizing the unfunded liability on an increasing basis can be an issue because it can result in the initial payments not being sufficient to cover the interest cost.
-However, selection of the 20 years and use of 2.0% as a proxy for the annual increase rate expected for the State's general revenue results in the first and all future payments of each amortization base covering the interest cost on the unfunded liability as well as a portion of the principal.
+However, selection of the 20 years and use of 2.0% for the annual increase rate results in the first and all future payments of each amortization base covering the interest cost on the unfunded liability as well as a portion of the principal.
 We have confirmed TRS' statement that, based on this method of amortization, the principal on the unfunded liability would begin to be paid down in the first year. - All future changes to the unfunded liability not attributable to the current amortization amounts such as experience, benefit changes, and changes in assumptions are to be amortized using the same 20-year amortization methodology.